 and make your customers feel safer.

 Keep in mind; in places where parking lot

 security measures have been implemented, customer use has actually

 increased because they feel safer.
 Generally, increased customer use means

 increased profits.
 This fact can be used to justify the increased cost

 related to any security improvements.
+These enhancements should be viewed as an investment, not an expense.
 A decrease in customer use will

 definitely translate into decreased profits.
 These are a few areas